 The UU's Garden and Deck: Turning back to the right and entering the Memorial Garden gives a good view of their memorials and one end of their church building.
 If you continue to the left up and across the Unitarian parking lot the trail enters the Catholic Church area and from there it could proceed across Dubois, behind the Knights of Columbus and then onto the Baptist's land and across Ridgley onto the Presbyterians as shown below:

-Luce Creek Youth Wilderness Area: The google view above has been used to show how these trails fit into the overal Luce Creek Watershed.
+Luce Creek Interfaith Trail: The google view above has been used to show how these trails fit into the overal Luce Creek Watershed.
 The yellow areas show parts of the trail that cross separate property lines where there has been no formal agreement to its use as a trail.
-We think that before these properties are fully developed that we need to get all property owners to support this Youth Trail System.
+Critical to connecting the Baptists and Presbyterians is the cut along the back property of the Knights of Columbus. (see detail).
+We hope that they can work a small buffer at the back of their property to make this connection possible.
+Before they build, we thought now is a good time to open a dialogue with these other property owners to support this Interfaith Youth Trail System.

-We have put together another web page showing the property for-sale on Lawrence Ave. and also a far future project to visualize a possible elevated walkway across the ravine.
+We have played with lots of imaginary ideas such as a far future project to visualize a possible elevated walkway across the ravine.